 Much of our health is based on lifestyle choices outside of the workplace, but what about while AT the worksite?
-A healthy workplace that promotes health and fosters healthy behaviors can lead to better health and wellbeing of its employees, and can also result in saving a business money: decreased absences, increased productivity, less turnover, lower insurance and worker’s comp costs, etc. On the flip side, poor health, unhealthy behaviors, and stressors can lead to accidents, reduced productivity or individuals leaving the workforce.
+A healthy workplace that promotes health and fosters healthy behaviors can lead to better health and wellbeing of its employees, and can also result in saving business money: decreased absences, increased productivity, less turnover, lower insurance and worker’s comp costs, etc. If you’re a business owner, you might want to look on this article going over what is a self funded medical plan?
+It can help you find the right plan for your business.
+On the flip side, poor health, unhealthy behaviors, and stressors can lead to accidents, reduced productivity or individuals leaving the workforce.

-Some businesses make worksite wellness a big deal and devote a lot of time and resources to those initiatives, like on-site massage therapy, healthy snack carts, paid gym memberships and scheduled walking breaks.
+Some businesses make work wellness a big deal and devote a lot of time and resources to those initiatives, like on-site massage therapy, healthy snack carts, paid gym memberships, and scheduled walking breaks.
+Some companies even hire psychologists like The Work Psychologists, to help increase morale and productivity within employees.
 But not all businesses can do that, especially small businesses.
-A worksite can help foster employee health just by promoting positive health behaviors and self-care.
+A business can help better employee health just by promoting positive health behaviors and self-care.
 Some examples include on-site health screenings, educational signs in the restrooms, posting tobacco cessation info in a breakroom, memos sent out yearly to remind staff to get their age appropriate health screenings, or even integrating some type of health education into professional development/training days.
 If you would like to further your knowledge of alternative ways to look after your mind and body, Shape Women Run The World are organizing a summit featuring speakers from the world of women’s health and wellness.
 Take a look at their website for dates, registration information and more.

 Recently, the Meigs County Health Department received a grant to conduct health education and free health screenings for women in the workplace in Meigs County, and there are still openings for interested businesses that want to participate.
 The small businesses can also receive funding to help with a workplace health program or improvement.
 For more details about this free program or to sign up, please contact email@example.com or 740-992-6626.